nelumbus-cloud/appendicitis/README.md

-## 📄 Instructions to Run the Notebook
+## Instructions to Run the Notebook

 This is small project that aims to use apply multimodal deep learning methods for appendicitis diagnosis.
+See appendicitis.pdf for more detail.

 1. **Download the Dataset**
    Download the dataset from the [Regensburg Pediatric Appendicitis Dataset](https://archive.ics.uci.edu/dataset/938/regensburg+pediatric+appendicitis) and place it in the `pediatric/` folder of this repository.